 Class is in Session: Marketing Tips to Increase College Enrollment

-Although the peaks and valleys of the COVID-19 pandemic continue, more places continue to up, albeit guardedly.
+Although the peaks and valleys of the COVID-19 pandemic continue, more places continue to open, albeit guardedly.
 These include colleges.
 In addition to extra efforts to open up and get classes going, colleges have an overall challenge where enrollment is concerned.
 Still, whether students and teachers attend classes via Zoom or are able to visit their schoolrooms, there are those who want to respectively learn and instruct.

 Challenge: the decrease in college enrollment